 - 3.1.
 Registers are monitored daily and concerns raised with the Senior Leadership Team. - 3.2.
-Monitoring of whole school attendance, absence and persistent absence takes place each half term.
-Pupils with attendance below 93% are tracked and actions taken.
-Actions could be: a letter to parents; an invitation to an Attendance Meeting at school; a referral to the Education Welfare Officer. - 3.3.
-Devon Children and Young People's Services employs Education Welfare Officers (EWO) who monitor school attendance and help parents meet their responsibilities.
-EWOs work closely with schools.
-If your child is not attending school regularly an EWO may visit you.
+Monitoring of whole school attendance, absence and persistent absence takes place every other week by the Attendance Officer.
+Pupils with attendance below 95% are tracked and actions taken.
+Actions could be a letter to parents; an invitation to an Attendance Meeting at school, a referral to the Local Authority. - 3.3.
+Our Attendance Officer monitors all school attendance and helps parents meet their responsibilities.

 3.4.
-Devon Children and Young People's Services can prosecute parents in a magistrate's court.
+If there is little or no improvement in a child's attendance after support has been offered, Devon Children and Young People's Services can prosecute parents in a magistrate's court.
 This could result in you and your partner being fined up to £2,500 or sent to prison for up to three months (or both) for each child who is not going to school.
 Alternatively Children's Services in Devon may have to seek an Education Supervision Order.
 This means that the court appoints a supervisor to help and give advice to you and your child.